 If your request for reasonable accommodation is denied, you have the right to take legal action.
 Employers are not required to fulfill every specific request if alternatives exist or if the accommodation would cause significant difficulty or expense to the business.
 However, if the accommodation was reasonable and your employer unfairly denied it, report the incident to the Minnesota Department of Human Rights.

 You should also contact a lawyer who has experience handling workplace injury cases.
-A Minneapolis workers’ compensation attorney can provide the support and representation that you need during this time, ensuring your rights are protected and respected in the workplace.
+A workers’ comp attorney in Minneapolis, MN can provide the support and representation that you need during this time, ensuring your rights are protected and respected in the workplace.

 "*" indicates required fields